 “GPE’s recommendations for developing education sector plans are really useful because they allow the effective identification of the main needs of the sector.
 In particular, the fact that all the partners participate in the development of this plan alongside the government allows for a harmonized approach of support and complementarity.”

 The term ‘coordinating agency’ is used by GPE to refer to country-level partners who support the government with the coordination of education sector policy dialogue.
-Coordinating agencies are usually appointed through an agreed, country-specific mechanism.
+Coordinating agencies are usually appointed through an agreed, country-specific mechanism, typically by the local education group.

 Coordinating agencies play a vital role as facilitators of harmonized policy dialogue by acting as a communication link between government partners and other members of the local education group, as well as between the group and the GPE Secretariat.
 By mobilizing and including partners from different stakeholder groups, coordinating agencies help build broad and inclusive partnership around education.